A trustee board with a conflict of interest

 The Board was made up of four trustees, two from the company and two from the members; all employed by the same manufacturing company.

 Trustees having a conflict of interest, real or perceived, is nothing new.
-Here senior management were involved in discussions with the major shareholder about the potential sale of their holding and the subsequent sale of the Company.
+Here senior management were involved in discussions with the major shareholder about the potential sale of their London and the subsequent weakening of the employer covenant.

-We sat down with the Trustees to set out the importance of understanding potential conflicts of interests and that the general principle of how conflicts of duty can arise.
-We then considered who suffers from such a conflict and the implications for the trustees.
-Having considered this we then, with the assistance of the scheme legal advisers, developed a conflicts of interest protocol which gave guidance to trustees about what action they should take if they felt they either were or could become conflicted.
+Having joined the Board as Chair, we sat down with the Trustees to set out the importance of understanding potential conflicts of interests and that the general principle of how conflicts of duty can arise.
+We then considered who suffers from such a conflict and the implications for the individual trustees.
+Having considered this we then, with the assistance of the scheme legal advisers, developed a conflict of interest protocol which gave guidance to trustees about what action they should take if they felt they either were or could become conflicted.

 Most of this was achieved in a training session before the start of a trustee meeting.
 The protocol also indicates the potential actions which may be appropriate, such as stepping out of the meeting for the agenda item, remaining but not participating and the nuclear option of standing down – recognising that this is not a complete solution.

 In this particular case, the conflicted trustee participated in the meeting by providing information to the Trustees but stepped out of the meeting for the rest of this agenda item.